Butterkäse

-Butterkäse ("butter cheese" in German) is a semi-soft, cow's milk cheese moderately popular in Germanic Europe, and occasionally seen in the rest of the cheese-eating world.
+Butterkäse ("butter cheese" in German) is a semi-soft, cow's milk cheese known for its buttery flavor and creamy texture.
+It is moderately popular in Germanic Europe, and occasionally seen in the rest of the cheese-eating world.
 Although primarily produced in Germany, some Butterkäse is produced in Wisconsin.

 Description

+Texture and Flavor

-As suggested by its name, Butterkäse has a buttery flavor and appearance.
+Butterkäse has a buttery flavor and appearance.
 It is often described as mild, partly due to its brief aging time.
+It is light in color, ranging from white to light yellow-orange.
 The softness and mildly salty or acidic flavor is reminiscent of Muenster or Gouda cheeses.
-Butterkäse first appeared in 1928 as a variant of Italian Bel Paese.
+Butterkäse first appeared in 1928 as a variant of Italian Bel Paese, which means "beautiful country".
+The taste of the cheese can be related to Mozzarella and St. Paulin.
 The texture of Butterkäse is smooth and creamy, sometimes nearly spreadable depending on the firmness desired by the cheese maker.

+Uses and Servings

 Butterkäse is often sliced and added to rolls and sandwiches or melted for cooking.

-Butterkäse is light in color, ranging from white to light yellow-orange.
 It is commonly found in a loaf shape convenient for slicing.
 It can also be found in a smoked variety.
+Recipes such as Grilled Butterkäse, Mac and Cheese, Cheese Dip, Caramelized Onion Pizza, and Stuffed Chicken Breast have the cheese as their main or side ingredient.
+German dishes that can include Butterkäse as another component is Salad and Spätzle.
+It can also be paired with nuts and fruits for an equal cheese platter.